ibm-cloud-docs/log-analysis/export.md

 # Exporting logs to local file
 {: #export}

-You can export log data in JSONL format from an IBM Log Analysis with LogDNA instance into a local file.
+You can export log data in JSONL format from an {{site.data.keyword.la_full_notm}} instance into a local file.
 You can export logs programmatically or from the IBM Log Analysis Web UI.
 {:shortdesc}

 Consider the following information when you export log data: